 Exploration and evaluation expenditures are expensed as incurred, until the property reaches the development stage.
-The development stage in considered to begin once the technical feasibility and commercial viability of the extraction of mineral resources in an area of interest are demonstrable.
+The development stage is considered to begin once the technical feasibility and commercial viability of the extraction of mineral resources in an area of interest are demonstrable.
 All direct costs related to the acquisition of resource property interests are capitalized.
 Development expenditures incurred subsequent to a development decision, and to increase or to extend the life of existing production, are capitalized and will be amortized on the unit-of-production method based upon estimated proven and probable reserves.
+Proceeds received for farm-out arrangements or recoveries of costs are credited against the cost of the related claims.
+The Company recognizes in income costs recovered on mineral properties when amounts received or